prontoplugins/ultimatethemingforjirasd/docs/index.md

 The plugin layout system has support for the Bootstrap Grid system, which you can read about here: https://getbootstrap.com/examples/grid/.

-If you need e.g. a response left sidebar, you can use the following HTML for your layout.
+If you need e.g. a response left sidebar (+ top and bottom), you can use the following HTML for your layout.
 We do not recommend that you use a **right sidebar** since the Service Desk main content seems often to have a fixed width of 700px (and thus not responsive).

 ```
  <div style="margin-top:0" class='container-fluid'>